 Comprehending the “spirit in man” is only one piece of this astounding puzzle, however.
 Paul also stated, “Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him” (1 Corinthians 2:9).
 And a few verses later he boldly asserted that “the natural man” does not receive and cannot know the things of God, “because they are spiritually discerned” (verse 14, emphasis added throughout)!

 But wait!
 Surely we, with this “spirit in man,” understand things of God.
 Actually—no!
 Paul declared in verse 11, “Even so no one knows the things of God except the Spirit of God.”

 Note this!
 Just as the spirit in man exists, so exists the Spirit of God.
 And just as the spirit in man is not another “person,” the Spirit of God is not a third person in the Godhead!
-It is, however, the mind and power of God that is uniquely His (see “What Is the Holy Spirit?” in the May/June 2014 Discern).
+It is, however, the mind and power of God that is uniquely His (see “What Is the Holy Spirit?”).